Oct 29, 2024

 This AI-generated image, envisioned by Platform45, depicts Johannesburg as a beacon of hope for Africa in the future, with technology driving growth.

-• All are “tech-heavy cities”, with the tech sector constituting over 50% of total millionaires living in all of these cities.
+• All are “tech-heavy cities”, with the tech sector making up over 50% of total millionaires living in all of these cities.

 • All have fast growing millionaire and billionaire populations.